Français | Nederlands

 And a malletier school in France...

 The school's name contains the plural word "des", owing to the fact that there is a second malletier homage school: Jean Paré.
-Having built further on his bi-national schools' concept, M. Bal opened the French Ecole Jean PARÉ.
-A contemporary of Nicolas Gilbert, Jean had an atelier in Paris, at the Rue de la Huchette and on the Pont Saint Michel (Notre Dame cathedral area).
+Building further on his bi-national schools' concept, M. Bal opened the French Ecole Jean PARÉ in the fall of 2021.
+A contemporary of Nicolas Gilbert, Jean had an atelier in Paris, at the Rue de la Huchette and on the Pont Saint Michel (Notre Dame cathedral area) (2).
 He was the brother of the Ambroise Paré, the famous surgeon of French Kings.
-Under the aegis of OGISPES, the Mosane non-profit organisation based in Charleville-Mezieres, France and Liege, Belgium, historical research took place from 2017 to 2019, focusing on Laval (re.
-Bourg Hersent, birthplace of most Paré family members) and Paris. >> more: France website

 | home | courses | about contact |

-© copyright 2023, OGISPES o.b.o.
+© copyright 2024, OGISPES o.b.o.
 Ecole des Malletiers Nicolas Gilbert of Belgium and Jean Paré France,

 formerly Belmal Conservatory.
 All rights reserved.
-Reproduction of this website is not allowed | Update: 2023-02-07
+Reproduction of this website is not allowed | Update: 2024-04-15